On the stability of the secular evolution of the planar Sun-Jupiter-Saturn-Uranus system: The secular model

 Here, we denoted by $\fastpoisson{\cdot}{\cdot}$ and $\secpoisson{\cdot}{\cdot}$ the terms of the Poisson bracket involving only the derivatives with respect the variables $(\vet{L},\vet{\lambda})$ and $(\vet{\csi},\vet{\eta})$, respectively.

 The Hamiltonian so constructed is the secular one, describing the slow motion of eccentricities and perihelia.
-In view of D'Alembert rules (see, e.g.,~\cite{Poincare-1905}), it contains only terms of even degree and so the lowest order significant term has degree 2.
+In view of D'Alembert rules $\Hscr^{({\rm sec})}$ contains only terms of even degree and so the lowest order significant term has degree 2 (see, e.g.,~\cite{Poincare-1905} and also~\cite{Kholshevnikov-1997}--\cite{Kholshevnikov-2001} for a modern approach, suitable for evaluating the non-zero coefficients).
 We have determined the power series expansion of the Hamiltonian up to degree 18 in the slow variables.
 In order to allow a comparison with other expansions, we reported our results up to degree~4 in~$(\vet{\csi},\vet{\eta})$ in appendix~\ref{app:exp_sec_mod}.